Social Security Disability Lawyers for Mental Health Patients in North Carolina

 An experienced North Carolina Social Security Disability lawyer who understands the SSD benefits claims system will know how to document and demonstrate one’s mental health and present it to an administrative law judge so that you get the benefits you need to survive.

-Hardison & Cochran handles many injury and Social Security Disability cases in North Carolina in which a person suffers from mental illness or other serious mental health issues.
+Hardison & Cochran handles many injuries and Social Security Disability cases in North Carolina in which a person suffers from mental illness or other serious mental health issues.
 If you or a loved one needs a lawyer to handle your SSD benefits claim, make sure your attorney has experience representing clients who suffer from mental illness.
 Contact Hardison & Cochran today online or by calling (800) 434-8399 to schedule a free consultation.
 We’ll respond within 24 hours.

 We can help to collect the evidence you need to prove your case.